 After the COVID-19 outbreak, the importance of having medical insurance is evident as unexpected medical emergencies can result in financial upheaval.
 Since healthcare costs and instances of ailments are increasing constantly, health insurance has become a necessity today.
-As per the latest data, in India still, 30% of the population does not have medical insurance.
 Apart from providing much-needed financial backup, investing in health insurance also helps in reducing tax liability.
 The government is promoting such investment by providing a deduction under section 80D up to INR 1,00,000/-.

 What is Deduction under section 80D?

-Section 80D of Income Tax Act allows a deduction to an Individual (including non-resident individuals) or HUF for the amount paid towards medical insurance premium, medical expenditure, and preventive health checkup in a financial year.
-Top-up health plans and critical illness plans are also eligible for 80D deduction.
+Section 80D of the Income Tax Act allows a deduction to an Individual (including non-resident individuals) or HUF for the amount paid towards medical insurance premiums, medical expenditures, and preventive health checkups in a financial year.
+Top-up health plans and critical illness plans are also eligible for an 80D deduction.

 Note: Deduction under section 80D is not allowed from Financial Year 2020-21 onwards if the taxpayer opts for the new tax regime.

-In the case of an individual, medical insurance premium, medical expenditure, and preventive health checkup expenses are eligible for a deduction if paid for:
+In the case of an individual, medical insurance premiums, medical expenditures, and preventive health checkup expenses are eligible for a deduction if paid for:

 - Self